zcash/sapling-crypto/README.md

-# sapling-crypto
+# fil-sapling-crypto

-This repository contains a (work-in-progress) implementation of Zcash's "Sapling" cryptography.
+> This repo is fork of the great [sapling-crpyto](https://github.com/zcash-hackworks/sapling-crypto/) library.

 ## License